Sawgrass, Florida: 2020 census

+Demographic estimates

 The median household income was $119,349.
 6.4% of the population lived below the poverty threshold, including 3.5% of those under 18 and 5.3% of those over 65.
 96.6% of the population 25 years and older had a high school degree or equivalent or higher and 63.5% of that same population had a bachelor's degree or higher.
 6.1% of the population were veterans.

 Education

 It is in the St. Johns County School District.

 The community is zoned to PV-PV/Rawlings Elementary School, Alice B. Landrum Middle School, and Ponte Vedra High School.

 Additionally Palmer School (K-8) is nearby.